Ardent-Community/ardent-website/README.md

-# challenge-solution-website
+# challenge-solution-website 💻

-Solution submission website for the weekly challenges conducted in our discord server.
+Solution submission website for the weekly challenges conducted in our discord server to boost your creativity and skills.